• Skip to primary navigation

 Instructions

-• Begin by placing the seeds and oats in a bowl, add the water, oil, honey and sea salt.
-Give it a good stir.
-Set to one side for 20 minutes.
+• Begin with placing the seeds and cornflour in a bowl, add the oil and fine sea salt.
+Stir to blend all the ingredients.

-• Divide the mixture in half and spread evenly on the two trays, making sure there are no gaps.
+• Pour the mixture on the tray and spread evenly, making sure there are no gaps.
 Place in the oven and bake for 15 minutes.

-• Once done leave to cool.
-Store in an airtight container for up to 2 weeks.
+• Once cool, store in an airtight container for up to 2 weeks.

 Notes